eWaterCycle/infra/README.md

 Open JupyterHub in web browser at  `https://<ip of eth1>` and ignore cert warning.
 Login with credentials from a user listed in `group_vars/jupyter.yml:posix_users`.

-> When rerunning playbook make sure jupyterhub process is killed due to unavailble stop command in systemd
+> * When rerunning playbook make sure JupyterHub process is killed due to unavailble stop command in systemd
-> The `Vagrantfile` file used by `vagrant up` was generated with `vagrant init hashicorp/bionic64` and later customized.
+> * [Vagrant snapshots](https://www.vagrantup.com/docs/cli/snapshot.html) can be used to rollback VMs to previous state.
+After rollback sync time with `vagrant ssh -c 'sudo systemctl restart systemd-timesyncd.service'`.